-A simple approach used in the preparation of SnO nanosheet is reflux protocol.
-In this method, $SnCl_2$ were converted to form nanosheet by the using of ionic liquid (Scheme 2).
-The reaction between $SnCl_2$ with sodium hydroxide in the presence and absence of 1-pentyl-3-methylimidazolium bromide at reflux temperature without calcination leads to a preparation of SnO with different size and morphology.
+A simple approach was used in the preparation of SnO nanosheet by reflux protocol.
+In this method, SnCl2 was converted to nanosheet by the using of ionic liquid (Scheme 2).
+The reaction between SnCl2 with sodium hydroxide in the presence and absence of 1-pentyl-3-methylimidazolium bromide at reflux temperature without calcination leads to a preparation of SnO with different size and morphology.
 The reaction mixture was transferred into a round bottom flask and refluxed for 90 min.
 After the reaction was complete, the resulting black solid product was washed with distilled water and ethanol.
-The different molar ratio of SnCl2/NaOH and SnCl2/NaOH/IL as 1:3, 1:4 and 1:3:4 and 1:4:4 were studied in SnO preparation.
+Different molar ratios of SnCl2/NaOH and SnCl2/NaOH/IL as 1:3, 1:4 and 1:3:4 and 1:4:4 were studied in SnO preparation.